Parallel mechanical computing: Metamaterials that can multitask

 Tuned wave scattering in dispersive media, especially with the advent of engineered materials and waveguides, provides a rich platform for analogue computing \cite{silva2014performing}.
-Understandably, the spurt of activity in wave-based computational metamaterials originated in photonic media, owing to ultrafast propagation speeds, potentially allowing analogue photonic computers to outpace digital electronics \cite{wan2021, pors2015, zhou2020analog, cordaro2019, bao2020, wan2020, zhou2021}.
-In addition to operating at subwavelength scales due to small optical wavelengths, the analogue nature of these computers enables them to bypass analogue-to-digital conversion requirements which tend to consume significant energy \cite{solli2015analog}.
-On the other hand, despite the inherently lower speeds of elastoacoustic waves, the value of integrating computational \cite{zuo2022} and neuromorphic \cite{moghaddaszadeh2023reconfigurable} functionality within a self-contained mechanical system has triggered a stream of new paradigms in the domain of wave-based analogue mechanical computers (AMCs), i.e., those which employ targetted scattering of elastic and acoustic waves to carry out a prescribed mathematical operation \cite{lv2021implementing, zangeneh2018performing}.
-In remote or low access conditions, the ability to sustain a bare minimum of computational readiness is invaluable, especially for inputs which already exist in mechanical or vibroacoustic waveform.
-Example circumstances include elevated temperatures which are detrimental to electronic parts, ionizing radiation which trigger leakage currents, and off-grid environments where digital computing is not an option \cite{sauder2017automation, dzhurov2023circuit, moon2019enhancing}.
+Understandably, the spurt of activity in wave-based computational metamaterials originated in photonic media, owing to ultrafast propagation speeds, allowing analogue photonic computers to outpace digital electronics and operate at subwavelength scales due to small optical wavelengths \cite{wan2021, pors2015, cordaro2019, bao2020, wan2020, zhou2021}.
+On the other hand, despite the inherently lower speeds of elastoacoustic waves, the value of integrating computational \ \cite{zuo2022} and neuromorphic \cite{moghaddaszadeh2024mechanical} functionality within a self-contained mechanical system has triggered a stream of new paradigms in the domain of wave-based analogue mechanical computers (AMCs), i.e., those which employ targetted scattering of elastic and acoustic waves to carry out a prescribed mathematical operation \cite{lv2021implementing, zangeneh2018performing}.
+In remote or low access conditions, the ability to sustain a bare minimum of computational readiness is invaluable, especially in applications where both the input and output are encoded and processed in the native physical domain, i.e., elastoacoustic deformations.
+If the computational input comes from the surrounding environment in the form of direct mechanical stimulation such as vibrational excitations, noise, or impinging pressure waves, or from within the structure itself such as back-scattering from a defect or a local inhomogeneity within the elastic medium, AMCs have the potential to bypass digital-to-analogue conversions which tend to consume significant energy \cite{solli2015analog}.
+Similarly, AMCs are particularly more transformative when the output itself informs a subsequent task or even computation in the same native language, i.e., mechanically feed or excite the next component of the system through the computed wave profile at the readout plane, thus eliminating the need for output digitization.
+This need for seamless integration between input/output signals and the computing medium also gives new impetus to mechanical operation within extreme environments where electronic components can be rapidly rendered dysfunctional due to elevated temperatures, ionizing radiation, or high magnetic fields \cite{sauder2017automation, dzhurov2023circuit, moon2019enhancing}.